-Karen’s manuscript, All the Little Wide Worlds, has been shortlisted for the ASA/HQ Fiction Prize 2026, with the winner to be announced on May 13.
+Karen’s work has been published in newspapers, lifestyle, industry and literary magazines, and in online publications.
 Her short fiction won the 2025 Grenfell Henry Lawson Short Story Competition, placed second in the Rachel Funari Prize for Fiction 2023 and received an Honourable Mention in the Regional Writers Rise short story prize.
 An early manuscript was also long-listed in the Australian Vogel Literary Award.

 Karen has studied creative writing at LaTrobe University and the Australian Writers’ Centre.